4d/docs/docs/API/sessionClass.md

 The `Session` command <!-- REF #_command_.Session.Summary -->returns the `Session` object corresponding to the current scalable user web session<!-- END REF -->.

-This command only works when scalable sessions are enabled (see XXX).
-It returns Null when sessions are disabled or when legacy sessions are used.
+This command only works when [scalable sessions are enabled](WebServer/sessions.md#enabling-sessions).
+It returns *Null* when sessions are disabled or when legacy sessions are used.

 When scalable sessions are enabled, the `Session` object is available from any web processes in the following contexts: